EralpDemir/OGRE-FEM/README.md

 The folder directory of the EBSD data must be specified on 5th line of OGRE_FEM.m file.

-The finite element related functions are in /FE folder.
-No need to change anything here.
+The finite element related functions are stored in /FE folder.